gmosx/swift-collections/README.md

-# DataStructures
+# Collections

-A library of basic data-structures.
+A library of collections to compliment the standard library.

 ## License

 The software and all related files are licensed under the MIT license.

 (c) 2017-2018 Reizu